 \subsection{Experiment on Bayesian Neural Networks}

-We now investigate the effectiveness of OT-MDR in variational inference where model parameters are sampled from a Gaussian distribution.
-Specifically, we apply our proposed method to the widely-used variational technique, SGVB \cite{kingma2015variational}, and compare its performance with the original approach.
-We conduct experiments on two different architectures, Resnet10 and Resnet18 on the CIFAR dataset, and report the results in Table \ref{tab:ex-sgvb}.
-It is clear that our approach outperforms the original SGVB method in all metrics, showcasing notable improvements.
-These findings demonstrate OT-MDR ability to increase accuracy, better calibration, and improve uncertainty estimation.
+We now assess the effectiveness of OT-MDR in the context of variational inference, where model parameters are sampled from a Gaussian distribution.
+Specifically, we apply our proposed method to the widely-used variational technique as SGVB \cite{kingma2015variational}, and compare its performance with the original approach.
+We conduct experiments on two different architectures, Resnet10 and Resnet18 using the CIFAR dataset, and report the results in Table \ref{tab:ex-sgvb}.
+It is clear that our approach outperforms the original SGVB method in all metrics, showcasing significant improvements.
+These findings underscore OT-MDR ability to increase accuracy, better calibration, and improve uncertainty estimation.